What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 I’ve explored this topic before in a few blog posts:

 I’ve argued in my blog that everything in nature has a cycle of life and death, imbalance seeking balance, and from the point of balance falling into imbalance.
-Our charts are a reflection of these processes, which is another way of saying that our lives and what we experience are a reflection of these processes as well.
+Our charts reflect these processes, which is another way of saying that our lives and what we experience also reflect these processes.

 If you have met pieces of garbage in your life – do not be like them.
 If your parents are garbage – do not repeat their mistakes.
-Because if you do, you are punishing yourself for their mistakes, and you are wasting your life away.
-These pieces of garbage are here as ‘cosmic fertilizers’ to help us grow because, again, nature’s law dictates that something must rot in order for something else to grow.
+Because if you do, you are punishing yourself for their mistakes and wasting your life away.
+These pieces of garbage are here as ‘cosmic fertilizers’ to help us grow because, again, nature’s law dictates that something must rot for something else to grow.

 Do not be the one that is rotting.
 Do not let the rot spread.
 Take the filth with dignity and grow.

-Many of the things I talk about are not written in the Chinese classics that are focused on teaching the techniques of interpreting the charts.
+Many things I talk about are not written in the Chinese classics and are focused on teaching the techniques of interpreting the charts.
 All these things I talk about are my interpretations and perspectives, or what the Chinese would call 心得, as I grow older, gather more stories, and speak to more people.

 I will be honest, and I have always admitted that I am not an individual trying to be perfect or holy.
-A small part of me does hope that these metaphysical laws will strike the people who have wronged me people with absolutely no mercy.
-In some cases, it has, and I can say that it did not make me happier.
+A small part of me hopes these metaphysical laws will strike the people who have wronged me with no mercy.
+In some cases, it has, and I can say it did not make me happier.
 When and how justice will be carried out is also not something that I am in a position to decide.

 The more important message for the people seeking solace from the harm done to them is this.
 I’m not trying to be a life coach or guru here, but the point is to keep focusing on yourself and be better.
 There’s nothing else you need to do.